-This functionality is responsible for restricting access of the TOE TEST functionality to the TEST administrator in TEST configuration.

-164 This functionality is responsible for restricting access of the TOE ISSUER functionality to the ISSUER administrator in ISSUER configuration.

-- In USER configuration, this functionality ensures that neither TOE TEST nor TOE ISSUER functionality can be accessed. - In TEST configuration, this functionality ensures the test of TOE functionality with respect to the IC specification. - 167 In ISSUER and USER configurations, it ensures that critical test functionality is disabled. - In TEST configuration, this functionality provides commands to store data and/or prepersonalisation data and/or supplements of the Smartcard Embedded Software (personnalisation).
+- 165 This functionality is responsible for restricting access of the TOE TEST functionality to the TEST administrator in TEST configuration. - 166 This functionality is responsible for restricting access of the TOE ISSUER functionality to the ISSUER administrator in ISSUER configuration. - 167 In USER configuration, this functionality ensures that neither TOE TEST nor TOE ISSUER functionality can be accessed. - 168 In TEST configuration, this functionality ensures the test of TOE functionality with respect to the IC specification. - 169 In ISSUER and USER configurations, it ensures that critical test functionality is disabled. - 170 In TEST configuration, this functionality provides commands to store data and/or prepersonalisation data and/or supplements of the Smartcard Embedded Software (personnalisation).
 In ISSUER configuration, these commands are still available but in a more restricted operation mode.

-6.1.5 SF AUTH A: Administrators authentication
+6.1.5 SF_AUTH_A: Administrators authentication

-- In TEST configuration, this SF ensures that the only allowed TOE user is an authenticated TEST administrator. - 170 In ISSUER configuration, this SF ensures the authentication of the ISSUER administrator. - 171 A SOF-high strength of function is claimed for this SF.
+- 171 In TEST configuration, this SF ensures that the only allowed TOE user is an authenticated TEST administrator. - 172 In ISSUER configuration, this SF ensures the authentication of the ISSUER administrator. - 173 A SOF-high strength of function is claimed for this SF.

-6.1.6 SF FWL A: Storage and Function Access Firewall
+6.1.6 SF_FWL_A: Storage and Function Access Firewall

-- TOE memories are partitioned.
-This partitioning is partially defined by the TOE user and partially by STM: - ST_ROM mapping is STM defined. - USR ROM mapping is user defined. - RAM and NVM mappings are partly STM defined and partly user defined. - 173 In TEST, ISSUER and USER configurations, this security functionality monitors: - access from memory locations to other locations for ROM, RAM and NVM, - NVM use, - register access, and is responsible for the notification of violation attempts to SF ADMINIS A.
+- 174 TOE memories are partitioned.
+This partitioning is partially defined by the TOE user and partially by ST: - ST_ROM mapping is ST defined, - USR_ROM mapping is user defined, - RAM and NVM mappings are partly ST defined and partly user defined. - 175 In TEST, ISSUER and USER configurations, this security functionality monitors: - access from memory locations to other locations for ROM, RAM and NVM, - NVM use, - register access, and is responsible for the notification of violation attempts to SF_ADMINIS_A.

-- 174 An access can be:
+- 176 An access can be:

 - a read, to registers, ROM, RAM or NVM,

 - a write, to registers or RAM,

 - a program, to NVM,

 - an erase, to NVM.

-- Executability, Read, Write, Program and Erase right classes are defined by the user and STM for ROM, RAM and NVM.